-As a relatively new organisation we are conscious of the need to inform ourselves of best practice in this area.
-In furtherance of this we maintain close links with the wider Parliamentary community through the UK Parliament Social Sustainability and Modern Slavery Working Group.
-Our policies and all relevant documentation will be continuously benchmarked against latest best practice as published by the Home Office and relevant Procurement Policy Notes as published by the Cabinet Office.
+We remain conscious of the need to inform ourselves of best practice in tackling Modern Slavery.
+In furtherance of this we maintain close links with the wider Parliamentary community through regular attendance at the UK Parliament Social Sustainability and Modern Slavery Working Group.
+Our policies and processes are continuously benchmarked against latest best practice as published by the Home Office and relevant Procurement Policy Notes as published by the Cabinet Office.

-This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and was approved by the board of directors of the Delivery Authority on 25 July 2022.
+This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and was approved by the board of directors of the Delivery Authority on 24 July 2023.